 - Inspect the tractor, the trailer, and trailer parts periodically for damage or signs of pending failure.
-Damaged or broken parts must be repaired or replaced at once.
-Determine the cause of any binding at once.
-Correct the problem before using the tractor or trailer. - Use the "Troubleshooting Guide" on page 5-1 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage are found.
+Damaged or broken parts must be repaired or replaced immediately and before operating the semitrailer. - Use the Troubleshooting Guide in Chapter 5 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage is found.
 Administer "REMEDY" according to the right-hand column of the troubleshooting section.